itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 **Alternative Flow**:
 1. The user must allow their device to recieve the specified type of notification.

+**Use Case 2**: Select an item for tracking

+**Actor**: General user

+**Description**: A user finds an item they wish to track, and adds it to their set of tracked items.

+**Preconditions**: They have created an account an provided a means of notification.
+Also, the item to be tracked is not already in stock at the time of tracking.

+**Postconditions**: The user will recieve a notification when the tracked item comes back into stock.

+**Main Flow**:

+1. The user logs into their account.
+2. The user chooses an item to track.
+3. The site verifies that the item is out of stock and that the user has a registered email or phone number.
+4. The user will recieve the proper notification(s) when the item comes back into stock.

+**Alternative Flow**:
+a.
+The item is already in stock.
+    1. The site will explain this to the user, and not track the product.

 Grading: 4 points – Follow the template to describe the use cases.
 Present an interface sketch for each use case.
 Describe the use case as a dialog between the user and the